omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

    Do not set the number of parallel jobs to be significantly higher than the number of CPU cores you have.
-In particular, never turn on the :guilabel:`Use unlimited jobs` option, as it will start an excessive number of compile processes, and can easy consume all available memory in the system.
+In particular, never turn on the :guilabel:`Use unlimited jobs` option, as it will start an excessive number of compile processes and can easily consume all available memory in the system.

 We do not recommend that you change any setting on property pages under the :guilabel:`C/C++ Build` tree node.